Cisscom-LLC/testjet-documentation/docs/Android-Device-Connectivity/resolve-android-device-connection.md

 8. Else if it shows *“unauthorized”* instead of “device”, there should be a prompt asking you to allow the device for usb debugging on your device.
 9. Enable the option *“Always allow”* and then press Allow or Ok from the device.
     ![](../../static/img/allow_debugging.png)
-10. If you do not see such a prompt and your device is shown as *“unauthorized”*, revoke usb debugging authorizations from developer settings of your phone and try from step 1 again.
+10. If you do not see such a prompt and your device is shown as *“unauthorized”*, revoke usb debugging authorizations from developer settings of your phone, restart/reboot the phone and try from step 1 again.